CeciliaTheBirb/LargeEditVid/README.md

 We noticed the issue of the girl (left) dog (right) was edited into boy (left) girl (right).
 This could be due to the diffusion model’s attention maps failing to maintain consistent spatial-role associations in multi-subject scenarios.

 ### Example 3: Woman → Bear

+Fixed flickering in newly revealed backgrounds due to difference in size.

 | Original Input | Vanilla Flow Director | Fixed Late Noise |
 |----------------|------------------------|---------------------------|